mdemena/nemdefesta-server/README.md

 List of other features outside of the MVPs scope

-Photos:

-- User can upload images for an event or activity.

 Competitions:
 In some towns like Granollers or Sant Celoni, during local event/party it plays a competition between 2 or more teams (Blanc and Blaus in Granollers, Montsenys and Montnegres in Sant Celoni, etc.)